 In Judo, featuring six male dancers, Soon-ho Park views sports as a way to control, mediate, traverse and indeed transcend the violent, churning urges within us.
 Using this idea, Judo deploys the symbolic meaning of sports as a counterpoint and frame of reference and presents, through the medium of dance, the harmonious play between rhythm, movement and space.

 Co-presented by the Korean Cultural Center NY.
+Recommended for ages 6+.

 Founded in 2011 by choreographer Soon-ho Park, Bereishit is a Seoul-based dance company that approaches Korean traditional culture from a contemporary view, keeping the fundamental value of things, as opposed to simply borrowing or transforming them.
 The work also explores the issues of identity and transformation and delves into multimedia, street dance, community dance work and real-time interactive demonstration.
 It displays an amazing sensitivity towards space and rhythms and its performances are always delivered with kinesthetic clarity and power.
 Bereishit has toured internationally including to sold-out houses at the Arts Center of NYU Abu Dhabi. bereishitdance.com

-NYU COVID-19 SAFETY PRECAUTIONS:
+NYU COVID-19 SAFETY POLICY: